karanthakur13/Internal-Pointer-Variable/How to Run.md

 ## Amazon-Backend
 Go to Amazon-Backend directory cd amazon-backend
-Need to have node package manager (npm) already installed Run the command : npm install node server.js (to run the backend)
+Need to have node package manager (npm) already installed\n Run the command : npm install node server.js (to run the backend)